The Four Major Categories of Computer Hardware

 2. Processing Devices

 The microprocessor is the major device in this category.
 It works closely with primary memory during its operations.
-Data is stored temporarily in primary memory during the processing period.
+Data is stored temporarily in processor cache and primary memory during the processing period.

 The microprocessor is subdivided into three important units, which work together in order to accomplish its function.
 The units are: